vinayjn/vinayjn.github.io/_posts/2015-06-02-how-to-use-NSAttributedString.markdown

 tags: [ios, objc]
 keywords : koder,koder.me,Vinay Jain, vinay, blog, NSAttributedString, how, to, use, NSBackgroundColorAttributeName, NSFontAttributeName, NSParagraphStyleAttributeName, NSForegroundColorAttributeName, NSLigatureAttributeName, NSKernAttributeName, NSStrikethroughStyleAttributeName, NSUnderlineStyleAttributeName, NSStrokeColorAttributeName, NSStrokeWidthAttributeName, NSShadowAttributeName, NSTextEffectAttributeName, NSAttachmentAttributeName, NSLinkAttributeName, NSBaselineOffsetAttributeName, NSUnderlineColorAttributeName, NSStrikethroughColorAttributeName, NSObliquenessAttributeName, NSExpansionAttributeName, NSWritingDirectionAttributeName, NSVerticalGlyphFormAttributeName

-description : This post focusses on the usage of NSAttributedString in Objective C. All of the attributes of NSString are demonstrated with the help of code examples.
+summary : This post focusses on the usage of NSAttributedString in Objective C. All of the attributes of NSString are demonstrated with the help of code examples.
 ---
 As per the [Apple Documentation](https://developer.apple.com/library/prerelease/ios/documentation/Cocoa/Reference/Foundation/Classes/NSAttributedString_Class/index.html), an `NSAttributedString` object manages character strings and associated sets of attributes (for example, font and kerning) that apply to individual characters or ranges of characters in the string.
 An association of characters and their attributes is called an attributed string.